utri092/hls4ml_custom/hls4ml/hls4ml_workspace/README.md

 Configuration options for the HLS translation of Keras models in *keras_configs/keras-config-x.yml* files.

 *KerasJson, KerasH5*: For Keras translation, you are required to provide `json` and `h5` model files.
-Examples are in the directory: `example-keras-model-files`
+Examples are in the directory: `trainedKerasFormatModel`

 *OutputDir*: Directory where your HLS project will go